kiran-brahma/obsidan/content/about.md

 ---
-title: About Me
+title: About Kiran Brahma
-description: Get to know more about Kiran Brahma
+description: Get to know more about Kiran Brahma detailing his education, work profile and hobbies
 ---

 ## Short Intro

-My path wasn’t typical - engineer turned MBA, then tackling diverse industries from infrastructure to clean-tech.
+My path wasn’t typical - engineer turned MBA, then tackling diverse industries from infrastructure to clean tech.

 From startups to running my own manpower services company, I’ve seen it all.

 ![Kiran Brahma](https://res.cloudinary.com/dzmnxs9lz/image/upload/v1712225655/blog/Profile_1200x800_aj58l2.webp)

 ## Long Intro
 My journey might have started as the typical.
-I started with engineering from NIT Hamirpur and then went on to get my MBA from Indian School of Business.
+I completed my engineering at [NIT Hamirpur](https://nith.ac.in) and then went on to get my MBA from the [Indian School of Business](https://isb,edu).

 However, my real education came from working across different industries - infrastructure, telecom, transportation, clean-tech - and across different company sizes - MNCs, startups, and even running my own business.